 Calculate Business Risk Using These Financial Ratios

-Business risk is the variability that a business firm experiences over time in its income.
+Business risk is the variability that a business experiences over a specified time in its income.
 Some firms, like utility companies, have relatively stable income patterns over time.
 They can predict what their customer's utility bills will be within a certain range.
 Other types of business firms have more variability in their income over time.
-Take, for example, automobile manufacturers.
-These firms are very much tied to the state of the economy.
+For example, automobile manufacturers are very much tied to the state of the economy.
 If the economy is in a downturn, fewer people buy new cars and the income of automobile manufacturers drops and vice versa.

 Another way to think about business risk is the demand for a company's product.
 Using the example of the automobile manufacturer again, in an economic downturn, consumers do not have as much demand for the companies' products.
 When product demand is low, that causes income to decline, and the business risk increases.

 Business risk is tied to a company's fixed costs.
 Fixed costs always have to be paid, no matter what the company's income.
 The higher the level of a company's fixed costs, the higher the business risk.